 Make sure that you do not have anything valuable (or simply important) in the top pouch our the outside pouch of your pack.
 This will at least make it a little bit harder for anyone to get it out of your bag.

 Also, make sure zippers are tucked under zipper hangover liner.
 If you have double zippers to a compartment, make sure they are all the way on one side & stuffed into the corner edge of the zipper liner — this will help keep zippers from being snagged and pulled open, with your contents falling out!

 Next time you travel with your pack and are thinking about checking it, make sure you use these tips to ensure you arrive at your destination with your pack and all of your straps.

 Being Mountainsmith users and fans for years, we were ecstatic to begin working with them.
-However, while we may receive free products to test and review, all opinions are strictly our own.
+However, while we may receive occasionally free products to test and review, all opinions are strictly our own.